 Many women are unhappy with their breast appearance after explant surgery.

 If you’re unhappy with your breast appearance after implant removal, you have options.
-Our board-certified surgeons are experts in breast reconstruction after explant surgery.
+Our board-certified Charlotte plastic surgeons are experts in breast reconstruction after explant surgery.
 They can help you reshape and reform your breasts to achieve feminine contours without the use of breast implants.

 Fat transfer provides a moderate volume addition.
 If you have large implants, you may need a lift plus fat grafting to get the results you’d like.
 Some patients will require multiple fat grafting treatments to achieve ideal volume.
+Browse our breast surgery before and after photos to see real client results.

 Curious about breast implant removal?
 Call H/K/B to schedule a consultation and learn more.